SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

-For more information about Excel Services and business intelligence capability in SharePoint 2013, see the business intelligence documentation in SharePoint Server Help.
+For more information about Excel Services and business intelligence capability in SharePoint, see the business intelligence documentation in SharePoint Server Help.